nbayramberdiyev/slim-4-starter/README.md

-# Slim Framework 4 Starter Application
+# Slim 4 Starter Template

 An opinionated starter template for a simple PHP application built on [Slim Framework 4](https://www.slimframework.com) (and [Bootstrap 5](https://getbootstrap.com)).